 Citations

-1-10 research conducted by globalworkplaceanalytics.com who data mined over 4000 telecommuting academic research papers.
+1-10: Research conducted by globalworkplaceanalytics.com, which data mined from over 4000 telecommuting academic research papers.

 I’m all in favor of companies letting people work remotely, but you’re advising people to take a pay cut for saving the company a ton of money.. at the very least they should get a pay RAISE of 1/2 what the company saves via them working remotely to do anything else is exploitation (PERIOD)..
 This is another giveaway to corporate greed if people do this..
 Forbes quoted that the average remote employee saves a company $22K a year.
 As I was a manager in high tech and calculated the loaded rate for contract work I find this very low really if you are dealing with a professional staff..
 But here’s a great quote.